mapr-demos/mapr-music/doc/tutorials/009-deploy-to-wildfly.md

 [MapR Music REST Service](https://github.com/mapr-demos/mapr-music/tree/master/mapr-rest) and [MapR Music UI](https://github.com/mapr-demos/mapr-music/tree/master/mapr-ui) are deployed on Wildfly application server.

 This document explains how to properly install and configure Wildfly application server, create required by MapR Music app modules.

+You can also run the application using [MapR Persistent Application Client Container (PACC)](https://maprdocs.mapr.com/home/AdvancedInstallation/UsingtheMapRPACC.html), in this case all the configuration, deployment and run is done in the container, see [Run MapR Music in Docker Container](015-run-the-application-in-docker.md)

 ## Installing and configuring Wildfly